deepsquare-io/workflow-catalog/workflows/upscaling/README.md

 # Image Upscaler

-DeepSquare integrates the neural network model optimised image upscaler, Real-ESRGAN.
+DeepSquare integrates the neural network model optimised image upscaler, `Real-ESRGAN`.
 This guide illustrates the workflow design and implementation for executing Real-ESRGAN on the DeepSquare Grid.

+[Click here](https://docs.deepsquare.run/workflow/samples/upscaling) to know more about the Image Uspcaling workflow in the documentation.

 ## Workflow Design